jw120/toy-rxjs/README.md

 the expected result and with the result from running with the full Rxjs library.

 Other limitations (see tests labelled 'LIMITATION')

-* Unsubscribes in concat called in wrong order
+* Patchy handling of teardowns and unsubscribes (e.g., in `concat` called in wrong order, in `fromPromise` cannot unsubscribe before resolution)
-* fromPromise does not support unsubscribing before resolution
-* cannot double call (multicast) observables like range made with fromIterator
+* Cannot double call (multicast) observables (like`range`) made with `fromIterator`
-* Improper types for higher-order operators (concat)
+* All operators implemented as TypeScript/ES6 class methods (not the hack used by RxJs).
+This means accepted simplified types for higher-order operators (as far as I can tell TypeScript does not give a way to write the proper type for, e.g., `concatAll` as a method)
-* Don't support hot observables
+* No support for hot observables

-* Problems with typing overloded operators

 ## TODO

-* Think abotut teardowns in concat/exhaust/switch/merge
-* Map versions
+* Map versions - finish imp, tests

-* why does fromPromise do nothing for the simple sync cases?
-* support thisArg in map and filter?

-Tests

-* Check take handles excess complete/errors

 * Add JSDoc? or at least more comments
-* what is the right word to use? emit? message?

-* switchMap
-* combineLatest?

-## Operators
+## API supported

-### Creation

-Written and tests freshened
-* never (scheduler n/a) - done

-* create - done (scheduler n/a)
-* empty - done (sync and async)
-* throw - done (sync only)
-* of - done (sync and async)
-* interval - done (sync and async- async is default)
-* range - done (sync and async)
-* timer - done (async only)
-* fromPromise - done
-* from - done (only some types support Scheduler)

-* bindCallback - to do, easy
-* bindNodeCallback - to do, easy
-* defer - to do, medium
-* fromEvent - to do, medium
-* fromEventPattern - to do, medium

-* repeat - needs Scheduler
-* repeatWhen - needs Scheduler

-* buffer - interesting
-* concatMap
-* scan
-* switchMap
-* pairwise
-* partition
-* delay
-* debounceTime
-* first

-Later
-* Scheduler
+* `Observer`
+* `Scheduler` (with the major limitations listed below)
-* Subject
+* `Subcription`
+* `Observable` with the following methods:

+  + Fundamental: create, subscribe
+  + Combining: concat, combineLatest
+  + Factory: create, empty, from, fromPromise, interval, never, of, range, throw,timer
+  + Flattening: concatAll, exhaust, mergeAll, switch
+  + Functional: filter, map, reduce,scan, take
+  + Map-and-flatten: concatMap, exhaustMap, mergeMap, switchMap
+  + Utility: count, let